NDTV (Brazilian television network)

 NDTV is a Brazilian television network affiliated with Record, headquartered in Florianópolis, Santa Catarina.
-It has six television stations covering all around the state.
-The network emerged starting from a division of RIC TV, based in Curitiba, Paraná, from which they did part since 2008, when occurred the fusion of this with the defunct Rede SC.
-The division culminated also in the creation of Grupo ND, responsible by the actives belonging to the Petrelli family in the state of Santa Catarina.
+It operates six television stations serving the entire state.
+The network was formed following a split from Curitiba-based RIC TV, when it merged with the now-defunct Rede SC.
+This separation also led to the creation of Grupo ND, which took over the assets owned by the Petrelli family in the state of Santa Catarina.

 History

-Antecedents
+Predecessors

 In 1987, the businessman Mário Gonzaga Petrelli opened TV O Estado, from Florianópolis, Santa Catarina, affiliated with SBT.
 The station maintained association with TV Planalto, from Lages, that possibilited the use of its relayers and the relaying of its programs in the greatest part of the state, forming the Sistema Catarinense de Comunicações.
 In 1989, was created TV O Estado, in Chapecó, until then belonging at the television stations from Paraná, that passed to cover the east region of Santa Catarina.

 In 1997, Petrelli dissolved his association with TV Planalto, that continued maintaining the use of the relayers of the channel.
 In 2000, TV Cidade dos Príncipes, from Joinville, was created, reducing even more the participation of the old partner, that seen itself obligated to change the affiliation starting December 1 of that year, migrating to RedeTV!.
 From the union of the stations of Florianópolis, Chapecó and Joinville, was emerged Rede SC, that in 2004, founded one more station in Blumenau.

 In February 1, 2008, Rede SC passed to integrate the Grupo RIC, formed by Mário Petrelli in the state of Paraná.
 With the fusion, its stations become part of RIC TV, changing also the affiliation and migrating to Rede Record.
 This, by its time, maintained since 1995, three local stations in Florianópolis, Itajaí and Xanxerê, that passed to the control of Grupo RIC by a local management agreement.
 The channel of Florianópolis became Record News Santa Catarina, and the channels of Itajaí and Xanxerê maintained the programming of Record TV, over the flag of RIC TV, that in all, passed to have 6 stations, in addition of the 4 already existents in Paraná (10 in the total).